nizos/nizos.github.io/src/posts/supply-chain-security-risks-even-for-static-sites/index.md

 ---
 title: Supply Chain Security Risks Even for Static Sites
 description: >-
-  Static websites are often perceived as less vulnerable due to their simplicity, particularly because they don’t rely on complex server-side interactions.
-While this perception holds some truth—static sites avoid risks like SQL injection—it can also foster a false sense of security.
-In reality, static sites are still susceptible to specific attack vectors, especially supply chain attacks.
+  Static websites are often perceived as less vulnerable due to their simplicity, especially since they don't rely on complex server-side processes.
+While they do avoid certain risks like SQL injection, this perception can create a false sense of security.
+In reality, static sites are still exposed to specific attack vectors—particularly supply chain attacks.
 date: 2024-09-09
 author: Nizar
 permalink: /{{ title | slugify }}/index.html